What Is a Data Lake?

 Data Lakes Explained

 In a data lake, data is ingested from multiple sources such as databases, data streams, applications, and IoT devices.
 This data is stored as-is, without the need for prior transformation or schema definition.
-As a result, data lakes can handle diverse data types and formats, allowing for faster data ingestion and storage.
+As a result, data lakes can handle diverse data types and formats, allowing for faster data ingestion and data storage.

 Data lake architecture typically includes three core layers: ingestion, storage, and consumption.
 The ingestion layer handles data collection from various sources, supporting batch, real-time, and streaming data.
 The storage layer, often built on distributed file systems like Hadoop HDFS or cloud-based object storage like Amazon S3, stores data in its raw format, ensuring scalability and cost-efficiency.
 The consumption layer enables users to access, analyze, and process data using tools and applications tailored to their specific needs, such as SQL queries, data visualization, or machine learning algorithms.